hereariim/DEEP-NAPARI/Exercise-4_My first widget/Exercise.md

     return mask
 ```

-Besides, we need to specify the path of deep learning to run in keras function 'load_model'.
-We use the script _path.py where some functions find themselves the absolute path of the model.
+Besides, we need to specify the path of deep learning to run in keras function `load_model`.
+We use the script `_paths.py` where some functions find themselves the absolute path of the model.

+Please, integrate the model `ESRF_Seg_Hands_on_best_model.h5` in `napari_mifobio` folder.

 More information about [napari.types](https://napari.org/stable/api/napari.types.html)

+⚠️Please, run `pip install -e . ` to update the library

 ## 2- `napari.yaml`